Mohammed-Alramahi/reading-notes/201/class-04.md

 ## CSS Layout

 **building  blocks**
- - Inline elements:will flow inside the text like `<span>`.
+ - Inline elements: will flow inside the text like `<span>`.
- - Block level elements: will cover a whole line of content and you can specify each space will the elemnent cover like `<div>`
+ - Block-level elements: will cover a whole line of content and you can specify each space will the element cover like `<div>`
- - when there is a block level element inside another block level element it gonna treat the outside element as a parent element and you can change space between them through *padding*.
+ - when there is a block-level element inside another block-level element it gonna treat the outside element as a parent element and you can change the space between them through *padding*.

  **For the positioning there are three types:**
- - Normal flow: each element will display after each other side by side or top of each other.
+ - Normal flow: each element will display after each other side by side or on top of each other.
- - Relative positioning: gonna shift the element top, bottom, left and right depending on what you specified.
+ - Relative positioning: gonna shift the element top, bottom, left, and right depending on what you specified.
- - Absolute positioning: it gonna ignore any spaces between the elments and position it like you want.
+ - Absolute positioning: it gonna ignore any spaces between the elements and position them as you want.

  - `z-index` will make the element overlap other elements or sit behind them.
  - floating elements will make the element float on the page either right or left.